-THE following are the duly appointed agents in cir respective counties, for the sale of Brandreck's getable Universal Pills.
+THE following are the duly appointed agents in their respective counties, for the sale of Brandreik's

-Northumberland county: Milton-Mackey & Chambeelin, Suntury-H. B. Masser, M'Ewers ville-Geddes, Green & Walls.
-Georgetown-F. Midlinger & Co.
+Vegetable Universal Pills.
+Northumberland county: Milton-Mackey & Chamberlin, Sunbury-H. B. Masser, M'Ewensille-Geddes, Green & Walls.
+Georgetown-F.

-Union county : Lewisburg-Walls & Goddes Mifflinburg-Pellmar. & Beckly.
+Midlinger & Co.
+Union county: Lewisburg-Walls & Geddes.
+Mifflinburg-Pellman & Beckly.
 New Berlin-John M. Benfer.
-Seinsgrove-Eyre & Co.
-Middleburg-I-mac Smith.
+Schinsgrove-Eyre & Co.
+Mid-

+dieburg-Isaac Smith.

-Lycoming county: Williamsport-John Smith Newberry-M. & J. C. Funston, Muncy-W. A. Petrican.
-Jersey Share-James H. H.; burn.
-Columbia county: Danville-T. & E. B. Reynolds, Cartawissa-C. A. Brohts.
-Brw ck-Shuman & R ttenhouse.
-Bloomsburg-John R, Moyer.
-Sunbury, Sept.
+Lycoming county: Williamsport-John Smith

+Newberry-M. & J. C. Funston, Muncy-W. A. Petrican.
+Jersey Shore-James H. H 1 burn.
+Columbia county : Danville-T. & E. B. Rev nolds.
+Cattawissa-C. A. Brobts.
+Berwick-Shuman & Rittenhouse.
+Bloomsburg-John R. Meyer.

+Sonbury, Sept.
 9, 1840.

-MORE POSITIVE PROOF the efficacy of Dr. Harlich's Compound

-Strengthening and German Aperient Pills.
+MORE POSITIVE PROOF Of the efficacy of Dr. Harlich's Compound Strengthening and German Aperient Pills.

-ALLEGRENT.
-Jan.
+ALLEGRENY, Jan.
 8, 1840.

-To Dr Harlich's Agent-Sir: I wish to state for pepsia, of which I have been afficied for many that they may be delivered years, I used both kinds, the Aperient and Strengths by the first of the month. ening, and I am constrained to say, that they are a valuable discovery, and act upon the system mildly, but very effectually.
-I found the Tonic pills to quicken the circulation and cause a determination to the surface, and to strengthen the week stomach and increase its powers.
-The Aperical pills are the best cathariic I ever used.
-I am confident all Dyspepties would do well to make immediate trial and be relieved.
+To Dr Hartich's Agent-Sir: I wish to state for HARLICE'S FILLS have entirely cured me of Dysepsia, of which I have been offleted for man years, I used both kinds, the Aperient and Strengthening, and I am constrained to say, that they are a valuable discovery, and act upon the system mildly. but very effectually.
+I found the Tonic pills to to the surface, aed to strengthen the wesk stomach and increase its powers.
+The Aperical pills are the best cathercie I ever used.
+I am confident all Dyspepties would do we'l to make immediate tr'al and or relieved.
 Any one can call at my house and be satisfied of the above at pleasure.

 DAVID R. POPE.
-N. B. The original certificate may be seen at the office of the " Spirit of the Times."
-For sale at No. 19, North Eighth street.
+N. B. The original certificate may be seen ar the flice of the " Spirit of the Times."
+For sale at No. 19, North Eighth street,

 HENRY YOXTHEIMER.
 October 24, 1840.
-LIVER COMPLAINT.
+Agent.